Van Life Must Haves

 The awesome thing about this composting toilet is that it really doesn’t stink.
 The separation of solids and liquids stops the sewage smell, and the smell of urine can only be noticed when the tank is actively being emptied.
 While we try to limit our use of the ‘poo compartment,’ it is nice to have just in case.
 That also doesn’t smell other than just a couple minutes after using the bathroom.
 It’s mixed with peat moss, which neutralizes the smells and starts the composting process.
 I’m telling you guys, this think is awesome.
 We might even consider getting one if we ever move back into a house!

+We actually have had an Alcohol fuel burning marine stove in out camper van for the past two years.
+Unfortunately, the stove we have is no longer in production.
 While there are many options for stoves for van life, we opted for an alcohol burning marine stove for a few different reasons.
 The first was safety.
-We did not want to have a pressurized propane tank in the living area of the van, and we certainly didn't want to be constantly moving it from the back to the kitchen.
+We did not want to have a pressurized propane tank in the living area of the van, and we certainly didn’t want to be constantly moving it from the back to the kitchen.
 We also wanted a two burner, which removed any backpacking stoves from our list.
 And finally, we wanted the option to expand our living space and counter space by having a portable stove.
 We can move it onto the counter, park table, or back boxes while we cook and then store it in a drawer when we are finished.
 That saved us a ton of counter space!

 This is actually something we debated on for a while – get a large, mounted fresh water tank or stick with a couple smaller, portable water jugs.
 We decided to try out the smaller water jugs to begin with and we can honestly say that it was a good decision.
 Filling small water jugs that you can carry by hand is 10 times easier than filling a mounted water tank.
 We can use campsite or rest stop water spigots or even fill at breweries as we are passing through.
 No one worries about giving you 7 gallons of water in a jug – but they do think twice about letting you hook up your mounted water tank.
-See our full plumbing setup HERE.

 When you live in 80 square feet and adventure on the regular, your clothes are likely going to get stinky.
 We have changed many of our shirts and socks out to Merino wool to combat smells.
 Merino wool shirts are a major life changer when it comes to fighting smells and having clean clothes.
 The fabric is quick drying, so we can wash it in the sink and hang it to dry overnight and have clean clothes fast.